jussi-kalliokoski/audiolib.js/specs/generators.md

 This document describes how GENERATOR extensions to audiolib.js should be designed, and what functionality they should provide.
 GENERATOR extensions are used as a means to be generate buffers or samples.

+   *PLEASE NOTE*: This spec is a draft and a work in progress, and should not be referenced to as anything else.
+However, as such it does already provide some guidelines and recommendations that should not be disregarded.
+For suggestions of improvements, fork, blame or raise an issue.

 GENERATOR
 ------